-The proliferation of SaaS products and products have created high-network user groups.
-The ease of integrating with Rest APIs has the added benefit of sharing data/files between Slack, Google Sheets and other SaaS products.
-However, sensitive and PII data in multiple places within open chat channels creates a compliance headache of managing data-leak and regulatory risk.
+The proliferation of cloud apps has created high-network user groups.
+The ease of integrating with Rest APIs has the added benefit of sharing data and files between Slack, Google Sheets and other SaaS products.
+However, sensitive data in multiple places within open chat channels creates a compliance headache of managing data-leak and regulatory risk.

 The following is an attempt to explain the data privacy challenges brought on by distributed data environments from a grounds up tech-stack overview.